QTIM-Lab/dinov2_imagenet1k_example/README.md

 ### 2.2 Set up python with Pip

-In either a conda environemnt, or any other python environment, use pip to install the requirements.txt
+In either a conda environment, or any other python environment, use pip to install the requirements.txt

 ```sh
 pip install -U -r requirements.txt